tannewt/wa-law.org/bill/2021-22/hb/1404/1/README.md

     c.
 Subjective measures such as teacher recommendations or report card grades may not be used to screen out a student from assessment.
 These data points may be used alongside other criteria during selection to support identification, but may not be used to disqualify a student from being identified; and

     d.
 To the extent practicable, screening and assessments must be given in the native language of the student.
 If native language screening and assessments are not available, a nonverbal screening and assessment must be used.

+## Section 8
+> This section adds a new section to an existing chapter [28A.300](/rcw/28A_common_school_provisions/28A.300_superintendent_of_public_instruction.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.300_superintendent_of_public_instruction.md) for context.

+The superintendent of public instruction shall designate at least two full-time equivalent professional staff and at least one 0.5 support staff for the following purposes:

+1. Providing technical assistance and guidance to school districts regarding school district programs for highly capable students; and

+2. Collecting and analyzing data related to school district programs for highly capable students used in the report required under RCW 28A.185.050.

+## Section 9
+> This section adds a new section to an existing chapter [28A.415](/rcw/28A_common_school_provisions/28A.415_institutes_workshops_and_training.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.415_institutes_workshops_and_training.md) for context.

+1. School districts must use a portion of the funds provided under section 2 of this act to provide a minimum of two hours of annual professional development for principals and counselors regarding recognition of students who may qualify for programs for highly capable students, why highly capable students need special services, and the best practices for providing these services.
+School districts must ensure that the principals and counselors attend this mandated training.

+2. [Empty]

+    a.
+Subject to the availability of amounts appropriated for this specific purpose, each school district must provide additional professional development.

+    b.
+The professional development must include all certificated and classified instructional staff, principals, and counselors, and may include other school and school district staff.

+    c.
+For teachers teaching students in a general education classroom who are also admitted to a program for highly capable students, the professional development must be job-embedded as defined in RCW 28A.415.434.

 ## Section 10